 A native of South Carolina, Moody holds degrees from Furman University and the Eastman School of Music.
 He is a Rotarian, and has served on boards of YMCA, AIDs Care Services, and Charlotte Master Chorale.
 He is an avid runner, and now runs the St. Jude half-marathon in Memphis each year.

 Single show tickets are available now, and prices vary by show.

-Save on your tickets when you book as a group with 8 or more people.
+Save $10 off each ticket when you book as a group of 10 or more guests.
 Call 901-529-4226 or request information at orpheum-memphis.com/grouprequest.